-Since 1990, we have been providing assistance to veterans whose health was affected by toxic exposure and are bound to help you receive the VA disability compensation you deserve.
-The only necessary documents are evidence of your exposure to AFFF and your medical records, which must state your cancer diagnosis, as the rest of the paperwork will be efficiently handled by our legal team.
+Since 1990, we have been providing assistance to veterans whose health was affected by toxic exposure and our attorneys will do all in their power to help you receive VA disability compensation if you are eligible for this benefit.
+The only necessary documents are your military records, which you must retrieve, and your medical records, which must state your cancer diagnosis.
+Our legal team will carefully take care of the rest of the paperwork.

 We will file a VA disability claim on your behalf, and your chances of actually receiving this benefit will be considerably higher, as we will present solid and irrevocable evidence of the connection between your disease and PFAS exposure.
-Eventually, within several months, you will obtain disability compensation from the VA in the form of monthly installments.
+In the end, you will receive your disability compensation from the VA in the form of monthly installments.